laurabaldassari/2019-500/README.md

 - Instructions for the Homework, Essay and Observational Studies in Action [Assignments](https://github.com/THOMASELOVE/2019-500/tree/master/assignments).
 - Instructions for the Course [Project](https://github.com/THOMASELOVE/2019-500/tree/master/projects).
 - Presentation [Slides](https://github.com/THOMASELOVE/2019-500/tree/master/slides) for each class.
+- Most class assignments are submitted through [Canvas](https://canvas.case.edu), so make sure you can access the course there.

 ## Our First Class